judy2k/doc-to-md/README.md

 Unzip the archive, and then in the command-line, run something like the following:

 ```
+# Create a new Markdown file from an existing Google Docs HTML file:
 doc2md /PATH/TO/INPUT.HTML /PATH/TO/OUTPUT.MD
 ```

-This should produce a nice, clean, formatted Markdown file, suitable for copying into ContentStack.
+This should produce a clean, formatted Markdown file, suitable for copying into ContentStack.
 You will, sadly, still have to import all your images and insert them in the correct locations yourself.

 ## To-Do